Troubleshooting Package Execution

 Add the column name to the output.
 Add a Lookup transformation to the error output that looks up the column name in the lookup table created in the preceding step.
 The lookup can use the column ID in the error output, the package ID (available in the system variable System::PackageID), and the ID of the Data Flow task (available in the system variable System::TaskID).

 You can track much of what occurs in your running packages by enabling logging.
 Log providers capture information about the specified events for later analysis, and save that information in a database table, a flat file, an XML file, or another supported output format.

-- Select the package's Diagnostic event to troubleshoot provider issues.
-In SP2, there are new logging messages that help you troubleshoot a package's interaction with external data sources.
-For more information, see Troubleshooting Issues with External Data Providers in this topic.
+Select the package's Diagnostic event to troubleshoot provider issues.
+There are logging messages that help you troubleshoot a package's interaction with external data sources.
+For more information, see the section, Troubleshooting Issues with External Data Providers, in this topic.